 Indianapolis Aspiration Pneumonia Medical Malpractice Attorneys

 We expect medical professionals to exercise a high standard of care for their patients.
-When this standard is not met, serious injury, including death can occur.
-Indiana medical malpractice claims have been filed against heath care practitioners who have failed to meet the standard of care and caused injury to their patients.
-These health care practitioners include doctors, anesthesiologists, nurses, and hospitals to name a few examples.
+When this standard is not met, serious injury, including death, can occur.
+Indiana medical malpractice claims have been filed against health care practitioners who have failed to meet the standard of care and caused injury to their patients.
+These healthcare practitioners include doctors, anesthesiologists, nurses, and hospitals to name a few examples.

 People who may have a poor gag reflex or problems with swallowing may also demonstrate a higher risk for aspiration pneumonia.
 Sometimes disease or injury can impact a person’s ability to swallow.
 People with multiple sclerosis or who have suffered a stroke often have a diminished ability to swallow.
 These people present a higher risk for aspiration pneumonia and would require a higher standard of care to ensure their safety.

 When infection occurs, the impact can be deadly.
-Complications from aspiration pneumonia range from infections which can be present in the blood or in the body to acute respiratory distress syndrome.
+Complications from aspiration pneumonia range from infections that can be present in the blood or in the body to acute respiratory distress syndrome.

 Summary of an Aspiration Pneumonia Claim